dan-danache/hubitat/lumos-app/README.md

 1. If any motion sensor detects movement, the lights will turn on for 5 minutes.
 Each motion detection resets the 5-minute timer.

 1. If motion is detected and all doors are closed, the lights will remain on until a door is opened.
-In this scenario, motion events are ignored, and opening a door will immediately turn off the lights.
+In this scenario, motion events are ignored and, when a door is opened, the app will immediately turn off the lights (if the `Keep lights on when door is opened` option is disabled).

 These rules make the app ideal for bathrooms, pantries, and basements, but less suitable for bedrooms or living rooms where multiple people use the doors.